 With more couples now choosing to live together than ever before, many cohabiting couples fail to realise that they do not enjoy the same rights or legal protection as married couples or civil partners.
+You can find out more about this in our article on living together as an unmarried couple.

 If you are living with your partner or intend to live with your partner it is important that you think about taking steps to safeguard yourself and any children.